 Is hydrated silica harmful?

 Hydrated silica is a form of silicon dioxide that is often used as an abrasive or thickening agent in toothpaste and other personal care products.
-While it is generally considered safe for use in these products, prolonged exposure to high levels of hydrated silica dust may cause respiratory irritation and lung damage.
-Therefore, it is important to handle hydrated silica with care and follow proper safety protocols when working with it in industrial settings.
+While it is generally considered safe for these products, prolonged exposure to high levels of hydrated silica dust may cause respiratory irritation and lung damage.
+Therefore, it is important to handle hydrated silica carefully and follow proper safety protocols when working with it in industrial settings.

 What are the side effects of hydrated silica in toothpaste?